John Malathronas goes on a "tipsy tour" of the best ruin pubs in Budapest.

 Next comes Fogaskert (the Dentist’s Garden), an 1850s building with an inner courtyard divided by a heavyweight, transparent polypropylene sheet to separate smokers from non-smokers.
 We switch to Dreher beer and retire to a Japanese-themed neon-lit room where I attempt to play table hockey.

 Before I have time to master it, it’s time to stagger on to Kazinczy street, the home of the granddaddy of them all: Szimpla Kert.
 No pub crawl is complete without a visit to this chaotic, labyrinthine space, so big that it holds a vegetable market every Sunday.
-Tonight it’s crammed with British stag parties, I am summoned to drink along with newly found mates from Liverpool and Bolton.
+Tonight it’s crammed with British stag parties, and I am summoned to drink with newly found mates from Liverpool and Bolton.

 Bogata wisely pulls me over the road to Kek Lo (the Blue Horse).
 It’s a trendy alternative to Szimpla Kert that also sells designer clothes.
 It’s also a place where I can hear my own voice at last.
 Not that I want to speak much: I relax and slump into an armchair sampling microbrewery beers by the bar, while Bogata chats in the next room with the DJ, who’s apparently the drummer of Anselmo Crew, a Hungarian urban/hip hop band.